-Frequency of Responses: One-time and ongoing
+Frequency of Responses: One-time and ongoing.

-Necessity of the Information: The Generator Relay Loadability Reliability Standard, if adopted, would implement the Congressional mandate of the Energy Policy Act of 2005 to develop mandatory and enforceable Reliability Standards to better ensure the reliability of the nation's Bulk-Power System.
-Specifically, the purpose of the proposed Reliability Standard is to set load-responsive protective relays associated with generation facilities at a level to prevent unnecessary tripping of generators during a system disturbance for conditions that do not pose a risk of damage to the associated equipment.
-The proposed Reliability Standard requires entities to maintain records subject to review by the Commission and NERC to ensure compliance with the Reliability Standard.
-Internal Review: The Commission has reviewed the requirements pertaining to the proposed Reliability Standard for the Bulk-Power System and determined that the proposed requirements are necessary to meet the statutory provisions of the Energy Policy Act of 2005.
+Necessity of the Information: Generator Relay Loadability Reliability Standard (PRC-025-1) would implement the Congressional mandate of the Energy Policy Act of 2005 to develop mandatory and enforceable Reliability Standards to better ensure the reliability of the nation's Bulk-Power System.
+Specifically, the purpose of the Reliability Standard is to set load-responsive protective relays associated with generation facilities at a level to prevent unnecessary tripping of generators during a system disturbance for conditions that do not pose a risk of damage to the associated equipment.
+The Reliability Standard requires entities to maintain records subject to review by the Commission and NERC to ensure compliance with the Reliability Standard.

+Internal Review: The Commission has reviewed the requirements pertaining to the Reliability Standards PRC-025-1 and PRC-023-3 and determined that the proposed requirements are necessary to meet the statutory provisions of the Energy Policy Act of 2005.
 These requirements conform to the Commission's plan for efficient information collection, communication and management within the energy industry.
 The Commission has assured itself, by means of internal review, that there is specific, objective support for the burden estimates associated with the information requirements.

-- 22. Interested persons may obtain information on the reporting requirements by contacting the following: Federal Energy Regulatory Commission, 888 First Street, NE, Washington, DC 20426 [Attention: Ellen Brown, Office of the Executive Director, e-mail: DataClearance@ferc.gov, phone: (202) 502-8663, fax: (202) 273-0873]. - 23.
-Comments concerning the information collections proposed in this NOPR and the associated burden estimates should be sent to the Commission in these dockets and may also be sent to the Office of Management and Budget, Office of Information and Regulatory Affairs [Attention: Desk Officer for the Federal Energy Regulatory Commission].
-For security reasons, comments should be sent by e-mail to OMB at the following e-mail address: oira_submission@omb.eop.gov.
-Please reference FERC-725Q and the docket numbers of this Notice of Proposed Rulemaking (Docket Nos.
-RM13-19-000 and RM14-3-000) in your submission.
+- 24. Interested persons may obtain information on the reporting requirements by contacting the following: Federal Energy Regulatory Commission, 888 First Street, NE, Washington, DC 20426 [Attention: Ellen Brown, Office of the Executive Director, e-mail: DataClearance@ferc.gov, phone: (202) 502-8663, fax: (202) 273-0873]. - 25.
+Comments concerning the information collections proposed in this rule and the associated burden estimates should be sent to the Commission in these dockets and to the Office of Management and Budget, Office of Information and Regulatory Affairs [Attention: Desk Officer for the Federal Energy Regulatory Commission].
+For security reasons, comments should be sent by e-mail to OMB at: oira_submission@omb.eop.gov.
+Please reference FERC-725G, OMB Control No. 1902-0252, and Docket Nos.
+RM13-19-000 and RM14-3-000 in your submission.